raspberrypi/documentation/configuration/config-txt/video.md

 Fields at the end can be omitted to use the default values.

-Note that this simply _creates_ the mode (group 2 mode 87).
+Note that this simply **creates** the mode (group 2 mode 87).
 In order to make the Pi use this by default, you must add some additional settings.
-For example, the following selects an 800x480 resolution and enables audio drive:
+For example, the following selects an 800 × 480 resolution and enables audio drive:

     hdmi_cvt=800 480 60 6
     hdmi_group=2